test-kitchen/test-kitchen/README.md

 The default is `"us-east-1"`.

-### <a name="config-require-chef-omnibus"></a> require\_chef\_omnibus

-Determines whether or not a Chef [Omnibus package][chef_omnibus_dl] will be installed.
-There are several different behaviors available:

-* `true` - the latest release will be installed.
-Subsequent converges will skip re-installing if chef is present.
-* `latest` - the latest release will be installed.
-Subsequent converges will always re-install even if chef is present.
-* `<VERSION_STRING>` (ex: `10.24.0`) - the desired version string will
-  be passed the the install.sh script.
-Subsequent converges will skip if the installed version and the desired version match.
-* `false` or `nil` - no chef is installed.

-The default value is unset, or `nil`.

 ### <a name="config-ssh-key"></a> ssh\_key

 Path to the private SSH key used to connect to the instance.